 This project originated when the Greater Pittsburgh Chapter of the American Civil Liberties Union (ACLU) of Pennsylvania asked me to volunteer my services and photograph the 2018 Pittsburgh Pride march.
 I normally don’t photograph people, but I found this opportunity to expand my visual vocabulary a compelling one.
 On the day of the march, I arrived early to photograph the marchers as they assembled, and then I found a street corner to capture the movement.

 Several days later, I awoke with memories of listening to Sly and the Family Stone’s “Everyday People.”
-Instead of playing a “45,” I listened to it streaming and then read the lyrics and found them relevant to today’s LGBT community.
+Instead of playing a “45,” I listened to it streaming and then read the lyrics and found them relevant to today’s LGBTQ community.
 So I title this project as such.

 Please click on the title, "Everyday People" to view the project.

 Please click on the title of the project to learn more and to view the associated photographs.